 What could happen if you don't discuss roles, expectations, and the purpose of the visit with key people?
 What could go wrong?

-How to discuss with the key people why and how to support and encourage participation and inclusion during the activities
+How to support and encourage participation and inclusion during the activities

 Materials Exercise book.
 Pen or pencil.
 Post-it notes (or small cards).